 Our 50th Anniversary

-As part of the preliminaries for the TLWA 50th Anniversary this coming summer, volunteers from the Three Lakes Waterfront Association (TLWA) have begun work to make 1000 cedar plaques that feature the new TLWA logo.
-These plaques will go to association members, and can be mounted on the street-number/address posts at their Three Lakes homes.
-The plaques will be made over the coming months, and should be ready for installation in the spring.
+As part of the TLWA 50th Anniversary, volunteers from the Three Lakes Waterfront Association (TLWA) have made 1000 cedar plaques that feature the new TLWA logo.
+These plaques will go to association members, and are mounted on the street-number/address posts at their Three Lakes homes.
 Each member of the TLWA will get one of these signs that were designed by board member Bruce Renquist.
 The plaque is a good way to show your pride of membership in an organization that works extensively to preserve and protect the quality of our waters, and has done so for the past 50 years!

-The project is taking place at the Fab Lab at the Three Lakes High School.
-The TLWA is paying members of the school Engineering Club for help in making the plaques, and the club will use the funds for field trips.
+The project took place at the Fab Lab at the Three Lakes High School.
+The TLWA is paid members of the school Engineering Club for help in making the plaques, and the club will use the funds for field trips.

 Additional help for this project came from Kwaterski Brothers Wood Products in the form of a 50% discount on the cedar materials.

 To view a recent issue of Making Waves, Three Lakes Waterfront Newsletter, click on the issue name below.

 Making Waves, Fall 2016